tcrosen/blog-posts/overriding-jasmine-spy-returns-nested-describe-blocks.md

+#Overriding Jasmine Spy Returns in Nested Describe Blocks

 Date: 2013-06-26
-Title: Overriding Jasmine Spy Returns in Nested Describe Blocks

 Let's say you have the following Jasmine unit tests for a trivial `personService`: